The 75th Emmy Awards: see the full list of winners

 The Last of Us – Craig Mazin for ‘Long, Long Time’

-Succession – Jesse Armstrong for ‘Connor’s Wedding’
+Succession – Jesse Armstrong for ‘Connor’s Wedding’ – WINNER

 The White Lotus – Mike White for ‘Arrivederci’